 - Population, employment, and output are forecast to increase more slowly

 - Still, regional growth will be slightly higher than the nation's growth

 These trends are based on normal or average historic temperatures.
 For the 2021 power plan, the Council will also incorporate the impact of climate change in its analysis by introducing a range of future temperatures in its load forecast.
 Climate change will affect temperatures, but will also indirectly affect the region's demographics, economy, and power system.

 "There's no factor that we consider in developing a load forecast that's not touched by climate change," noted Jourabchi.

-Staff is working on methodologies to capture the direct and indirect impacts of climate change, and the Council is hosting a climate change workshop on May 1.
-The Bonneville Power Administration, Seattle City Light, climate change experts, and advisory committee members will discuss the range of climate change models and methodologies for incorporating impacts on loads and resources.
-This meeting, as all Council meetings, is open to the public to attend in person or via webinar.
+Staff is working on methodologies to capture the direct and indirect impacts of climate change, and the Council hosted a climate change workshop on May 1 where the Bonneville Power Administration, Seattle City Light, climate change experts, and advisory committee members discussed the range of climate change models and methodologies for incorporating impacts on loads and resources.

 Feedback from the workshop will be reviewed and incorporated into proposed methods for review by the Council's power committee.
 Stay tuned for more news on this topic.